GoosiferIO/ZooBerry-Docs/docs/zt1/Reference/scenery_files.md

 !!! note "Incomplete"
     This page is incomplete.
 Pull requests welcome.

-# .ucb and .ai Configuration Documentation
+# Scenery Documentation

+Scenery includes buildings, foliage, rocks, terrain, toys, zoos, and other zoo utilities.

-Usually found inside an entity's `.ucb` or `.ai` file, the following tables describe attributes that can  be given to object entities.
-Example files can be found in a respective `/scenery/other` directory.
+Usually found inside an entity's `.ucb` or `.ai` file, the following tables describe attributes that can  be given to the entities mentioned.
+Example files can be found in a respective `/scenery` directory.

 ## `[Icon]`